wp-statistics/wp-statistics/readme.txt

 == Changelog ==
 = 6.1 =
 * Added: Display of the current memory_limit setting from php.ini in the optimization page.
+* Added: New index on visitor table for new installs to avoid duplicate entries being created.
+A future update will add this index to existing installs but will need additional testing before it is implemented.
 * Updated: Support international number formats in statistics display.
 * Updated: Description of WordPress.org plugin link in plugin list.
 * Updated: Widget and shortcode now use the countonly option in wp_statistics_vistor() for better performance.